We Are Hiring!

-Both in all areas of information technology and in our everyday lives, cyber security plays a crucial role.
-Hardly a day goes by without the media reporting on successful attacks and new threats.
+In all areas of information technology and, no less, in our everyday lives, cyber security plays a crucial role.
+Hardly a day goes by without the media reporting on successful attacks or new threats.
 From malware-infected computers crippling companies and administrations to stolen credit card numbers leading to emptied bank accounts - the implications of cyber security are obvious.
 Because of its vast political and societal implications, the Karlsruhe Institute of Technology has anchored cyber security as an Emerging Field.

 To meet the manifold challenges in cyber security, KIT is looking for bright minds that complement and strengthen our existing research groups.
 As fully employed research assistants and part of an internationally renowned university, doctoral students at KIT find excellent working conditions, enabling them to commit fully to their doctorate while contributing to an exciting field of research.
 Have we sparked your interest?
 Scroll down to learn more about our scientific profile as well as research and employment opportunities!